paketo-buildpacks/blog/content/posts/0009-php-rearchitecure.md

 #### Accessing the new release
-The new PHP buildpack has been released as v1.1.0 (yes, we found a bug in v1.0.0 😝) is included in the latest [Paketo Full Builder](https://github.com/paketo-buildpacks/full-builder/releases/tag/v0.2.63).
+The new PHP buildpack has been released as v1.1.0 (yes, we found a bug in v1.0.0 😝) and is included in the latest [Paketo Full Builder](https://github.com/paketo-buildpacks/full-builder/releases/tag/v0.2.63).
 You can also find it on [Dockerhub](https://hub.docker.com/r/paketobuildpacks/php) and on the